MindscapeHQ/raygun4py/README.rst

 This is the preferred method for sending exceptions.
 Call this function from within a catch block to send the current exception to Raygun::

+  # Automatically gets the current exception
+  httpResult = client.send_exception()

+  # Uses the supplied sys.exc_info() tuple
+  httpResult = client.send_exception(exc_info=sys.exc_info())

+  # Uses a supplied Exception object
+  httpResult = client.send_exception(exception=exception)

+  # Send tags, custom data and an HTTP request object
+  httpResult = client.send_exception(tags=[], userCustomData={}, request={})

-The other arguments are optional:
+All the arguments in the above table are optional:

+* :code:`exception` should be a subclass of type Exception.
+Pass this in if you want to manually transmit an exception object to Raygun.
+* :code:`exc_info` should be the 3-tuple returned from :code:`sys.exc_info()`.
+Pass this tuple in if you wish to use it in other code aside from send_exception().

+send_exception also supports the following extra data parameters:

-* tags is a list of tags relating to the current context which you can define.
+* :code:`tags` is a list of tags relating to the current context which you can define.
-* userCustomData is a dict containing custom key-values also of your choosing.
+* :code:`userCustomData` is a dict containing custom key-values also of your choosing.
-* httpRequest is HTTP Request data - see sample.py for the expected format of the object.
+* :code:`httpRequest` is HTTP Request data - see `sample.py` for the expected format of the object.

 Data functions
 --------------